dinphil/code-weekend/Markdown/Code Weekend.md

 - Authenticating with an API via OAuth
 - Sending emails and Venmo payments

-Please download [this zip file](assets/files/ws3.zip) before the workshop.
-Check out the slides [here](assets/files/slides/workshop3.html).
+[This zip file](assets/files/ws3.zip) contains what you should have at the end of this workshop.

 ![OAuth](assets/img/ws3.jpg)

 Intro to Databases <a id="db-section"></a>